TLDR:

 What is an Airdrop?

-While there is no universally-agreed upon definition for airdrops, nearly all of them involve sending free tokens (i.e. utility tokens or governance tokens) directly to the digital wallets of active cryptocurrency users for no financial consideration.
-Blockchain-based startups often resort to airdrops in order to bootstrap their projects by incentivizing potential users and investors to engage with their platforms or to distribute their tokens.
+Airdrops involve sending free tokens directly to the digital wallets of active cryptocurrency users.
+They are often conducted by blockchain-based startups to bootstrap their projects by incentivizing potential users and investors to engage with their platforms or to distribute tokens following a fork in a blockchain.

 Why Airdrops are Important:

-Airdrops serve as an effective tool to generate interest and drive engagement without the direct costs usually associated with traditional advertising.
+Airdrops serve as an effective tool to generate interest and drive engagement without the direct cost of traditional advertising.
 They can increase the circulation of a new token, help in building a community, and encourage the adoption of new blockchain projects.

 Key Components of an Airdrop: